MuhammadAhmedMasood/plant-diseases-prediction-using-CNN/README.md

 The class_indices.json file is required for mapping predictions to class labels.

 The CNN model was trained in Google Colab and can be retrained using plant_disease_prediction_using_cnn.py.

+### Note on Model File

+The trained CNN model (`plant_disease_model.h5`) is too large to include directly in the repository (50 MB).
+When running the app, `main.py` will **automatically download the model** from an external source (Google Drive) if it does not exist locally.
+This ensures the app works both locally and on Streamlit Cloud without exceeding GitHub file size limits.